CloudTestDrive/EventLabs/Process/readme.md

   - [Link to use](Process%20Cloud%20Service%20Lab%20-%20v17.docx)

 + Log in to the environment with the URL and the username/password that has been provided

-+ During the exercise you might need the following files:
-  - [NCOrder.xsd](NCOrder.xsd) - right-click the link and select "Download"
-  - [AAXXOrdersApp.exp](AAXXOrdersApp.exp) - click the link, then use the "Download button

 ---